unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/06-settings.md

 ## Advanced configuration

+### Calculation order

 In the advanced configuration, you can change the calculation order if needed.
-You can access the advanced configuration from the `Settings` tab and you can find it in the bottom of this tab.
+You can access the advanced configuration in the bottom of the the `Settings` tab.
 This is the default calculation order that the module follows:

 1. [Intervals](/dynamicproduct/product-config/12-intervals.md)
 2. [Field formulas](/dynamicproduct/product-config/10-field-formulas.md)